 Annie Wright, LMFT, a licensed psychotherapist , tells Bustle, it doesn't necessarily mean you're destined for a breakup.
 "Contrary to what [movies] and most pop songs teach us," she says, "love and being with the 'right' partner doesn't always look like fireworks or being completely certain about the other."

-It's likely you'll experience moments of ambivalence, boredom — and even doubt.
-And this is especially true if you have a
+It's likely you'll experience moments of ambivalence, boredom, and even doubt.
+This is especially true if you have a

 One of the most important feelings to look for, when assessing if a partner is right for you, is comfort.
 "If you have a sense of ease in being with this person — you're not often on edge, hyper-vigilant, waiting for a fight, or feeling neglected — that is a good sign,"

 Virginia Williamson, LMFT, a licensed marriage and family therapist, tells Bustle.